 Along with the rice, Persian stews are served with green salad, a platter of fresh herbs (sabzi khordan), cucumber tomato salad (salad shirazi) and/or yogurt with cucumbers (mast o khiar).

-Persian Green Bean Stew with Lamb Shanks (Khoresht Loobia Sabz)
+Persian String Bean Stew (Khoresh Loobia Sabz)

 Ingredients